mmakatri/CourtCounter/README.md

 ```
 PROJECT LICENSE

-This project was submitted by Mohammed Al-Maqtari as part of the Androi Basics Nanodegree At Udacity.
+This project was submitted by MOHAMMED AL-MAQTARI as part of the Android Basics Nanodegree At Udacity.

 As part of Udacity Honor code, your submissions must be your own work, hence
 submitting this project as yours will cause you to break the Udacity Honor Code